Google Assistant: Criticism

 In July 2019 Belgian public broadcaster VRT NWS published an article revealing that third-party contractors paid to transcribe audio clips collected by Google Assistant listened to sensitive information about users.
-Sensitive data collected from Google Home devices and Android phones included names, addresses, and other private conversations after mistaken hotword triggering, such as business calls or bedroom conversations.
+Sensitive data collected from Google Home devices and Android phones included names, addresses, and other private conversations after mistaken hot word triggering, such as business calls or bedroom conversations.
 From more than 1,000 recordings analyzed, 153 were recorded without the "OK Google" command.
 Google officially acknowledged that 0.2% of recordings are being listened to by language experts to improve Google's services.
 On August 1, 2019, Germany's Hamburg Commissioner for Data Protection and Freedom of Information initiated an administrative procedure to prohibit Google from carrying out corresponding evaluations by employees or third parties for the period of three months to provisionally protect the rights of privacy of data subjects for the time being, citing GDPR.
 A Google spokesperson stated that Google paused "language reviews" in all European countries while it investigated recent media leaks.